AILab-FOI/PriAna/README.md

 In addition to filetypes it also scans for MIME types so renamed files are scanned as well.
 Besides textual formats it extracts textual information from images using OCR as well as speech from audio files using speech to text.
+Currently only on Linux it also detects human faces on images.

 It identifies various archive types including images of virtual machines: ovf, ova, box, vmdk, vdi, vhd, img, raw, iso, zip, rar, tar, 7z.
 In the current version such